Clinton Power + Associates

 Key takeaways:

-- the 4 relationship behaviours that destroy relationships are criticism, defensiveness, stonewalling, and contempt
+• The 4 relationship behaviours that destroy relationships are criticism, defensiveness, stonewalling, and contempt

-The Four Horsemen of the Apocalypse
+The Gottman 4 Horsemen of the Apocalypse

 Each of the Four Horsemen has a solution when used in place of its horseman, which helps you and your partner build your relationship up instead of tearing it down.